AAnimeshTripathy/Student-Management-Portal/README.md

 7. Monitor student attendance records.
 8. Review and respond to feedback from students and staff.
 9. Approve or reject leave applications submitted by students and staff.
+10. **API Permissions**: Full access to all APIs for CRUD operations on all resources.
+11. **Access Details**: Admin users have unrestricted access to all features and data within the system.

 ### B. Capabilities for Staff/Teachers
 1. Access summary charts that provide insights into their students' performance, subjects, and leave status.